 To keep individual module qualifications live, you will need to retake the individual training courses to prove competency.
 These courses are designed to build on your existing skills and prepare you for the relevant ACS assessments in your chosen commercial sector.

-Stepping into the world of commercial gas engineering is a move that brings variety, challenge, and serious career rewards.
-Whether you’re drawn to the technical complexity of large-scale heating systems or the fast-paced demands of commercial kitchens, the sector offers two clear pathways, heating and catering, each with its own specialist qualifications and opportunities.
+Stepping into the world of commercial gas engineering is a strategic career move that offers technical variety, high demand, and significant earning potential.
+Whether you specialise in the complexity of large-scale heating systems or the fast-paced requirements of commercial catering, the sector provides a stable, future-proof professional path.

 FAQs

-Can I move from domestic to commercial gas engineering?
+How do I switch from domestic to commercial gas engineering?